bytesbay/chain-syncer/README.md

 Please feel free to help with all possible adapter (for Postgres, MySQL etc...)

 Contact with me if you want @chainsyncer/* namespace in NPM.

+## FAQ

+### How to use Chain Syncer for multiple networks?

+Chain Syncer is not designed to work with multiple networks at the same time.
+You can use it for multiple networks, but you have to create separate instance of Chain Syncer for each network.

+### How to make sure that I have the latest state of the field?

+Use global_index to make sure that you have the latest state of the field.

+### Why sometimes I receive errors while syncing?

+Because of unreliability of most of the RPCs, the syncer may miss some events from the latest blocks, so the syncer will rescan previous `options.safe_rescan_every_n_block * 2` blocks every `options.safe_rescan_every_n_block` block.
+Also use `options.rpc_url` as array of urls so if the first one fails - it will try to use the second one and so on.

 ## Contributing